oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Mandatory signing of the SD-JWT

-The SD-JWT MUST be signed by the issuer to protect integrity of the issued claims.
+The SD-JWT MUST be signed by the Issuer to protect integrity of the issued claims.
 An attacker can modify or add claims if an SD-JWT is not signed (e.g., change the "email" attribute to take over the victim's account or add an attribute indicating a fake academic qualification).